Non-Financial Disclosures: 50,000 Companies to Fall under CSRD by 2029

 As part of its cost-benefit analysis for CSRD implementation, and to better guide investors and other stakeholders, the EU Commission³ provided an estimation of the number of companies affected by the regulation in each wave (chart 2) and their net turnover (chart 3).
 The first wave represents firms with a total net turnover of €13.3 trillion, corresponding to companies already in the scope of NFRD.

-Chart 2: Estimated size of CSRD waves (Number of companies).
-Source: Impact Assessment conducted by the EU Commission on Corporate Sustainability Reporting
+Chart 2: Estimated size of CSRD waves (Number of companies subject to reporting).
+Source: Impact Assessment conducted by the EU Commission on Corporate Sustainability Reporting.

 The cumulative effect of these expansions brings the total number of companies affected by CSRD to almost 50,000 (more than €22 trillion in net turnover).